History of the Potomac Concert Band

 Frostburg State University became director of the

-directorship upon Munson's retirement.
+the directorship upon Munson's retirement.
 Zeller retired from the band in September of 2015.

 From 2016 to the current year, the direction of the band has been shared by

-The band consists of members whose ages range from the mid teens to the eighties with several husband-wife couples, parent-child
+The band consists of members whose ages range from the mid teens to the eighties, with several husband-wife couples, parent-child

 and sibling combinations.
 Many occupations are represented ranging from students in high school and college to folks with